1979 Thomas Cup: Qualification

-European zone

 In the European Zone, England could not take advantage of a fine performance by Ray Stevens (winning only matches where he participated), and went down to Sweden 3–6.
 The Swedes, however, were beaten in the final for the fourth consecutive time by Denmark 2–7.
 It was the last of five occasions in which Denmark's Svend Pri and Sweden's Sture Johnsson played on opposite sides of a Thomas Cup tie, though they did not play directly against each other this time.
 Young Morten Frost for Denmark and Thomas Kihlstrom for Sweden were the leading performers in the contest.

-Panamerican zone

 The fallout over these developments reached into the Pan American zone of Thomas Cup which Taiwan (Republic of China) had entered.
 Drawing Mexico, Taiwan agreed to drop out of the competition when the Mexican Association protested against its entry.
 Mexico then defaulted the zone final to Canada which, effectively, won the zone by squeezing past the USA in the semifinal 5–4.
 In nine Thomas Cup meetings between Canada and the United States it was the first time in which no player over 30 participated in the tie.

-Inter-zone playoffs

-The inter-zone ties (team matches) were hosted by defending champion Indonesia at Jakarta in late May and early June.
-Contesting in an out-bracket tie for the right to play Indonesia in the semifinals, Japan decisively defeated Canada 8–1, U.S. born Pat Tryon scoring the lone point for the Canadians.
-The first semifinal tie pitted Denmark against India in what might have been expected to have been a very close encounter.
-Typically talented, Danish squads had also, typically, struggled in the tropical heat and humidity.
-This time, however, Denmark came through in the uncongenial climate 7–2; the pivotal match probably being wily veteran Svend Pri's inspiring victory over the much younger Prakash Padukone (less than a year before Padukone's triumph at the All-England Championships).

-The second semifinal presented Japan with the daunting task of facing a powerhouse Indonesian squad in an Indonesian setting.
-Moreover, these Japanese players, especially in singles, were not as internationally accomplished as the highly competitive Japanese stars of a decade earlier.
-It came as quite a surprise, then, when Japan's number one singles player, Kinji Zeniya, began the series by racing off to a 14–9 lead on reigning All-England champion Liem Swie King.
-This, however, was as close to a victory as Japan came.
-King recovered to win the game 17–16 and nearly blanked Zeniya in the second game.
-Fighting hard throughout, the Japanese were successively worn down by better players who were also more accustomed to the tropical conditions.
-It was the first time that Japan had been on the losing side of a Thomas Cup shut-out.
-Thus for the fourth time, the third in a championship tie, Indonesia and Denmark squared-off in Thomas Cup competition.
+Squads

+Knockout stage

+The following teams, shown by region, qualified for the 1979 Thomas Cup.
+Defending champion and host Indonesia automatically qualified to defend their title.